Kirkham, Lancashire: Twin towns

 Kirkham is twinned with both Ancenis in Loire-Atlantique, France and Bad Brückenau, a spa town in Bad Kissingen district, northern Bavaria which is situated in the Rhön Mountains in Germany.
 Kirkham has an active Twinning Association and has regular contact with both Ancenis and Bad Brückenau.

 Places of interest

 Kirkham currently has 20 listed buildings, one of them being Grade II* and the rest being Grade II.
 Many of the buildings in the town centre date from the Georgian and Victorian eras.
+Notable examples include: